-Pasta with White Beans and Kale is a flavorful budget friendly dinner that's loaded with protein and cooks in about 30 minutes.
-It is also one of my favorite cheap vegan meals to make!
+Pasta with White Beans and Kale is a flavorful budget friendly dinner that's loaded with protein.
+This vegan pasta recipe cooks in about 30 minutes and is also one of my favorite cheap vegan meals to make!

 Dinner on a Budget

 This white bean pasta with kale is easy to make but also nutritious so it's a great bang for the buck.